CVS Health Corporation [CVS] stock Initiated by Loop Capital analyst, price target now $120

-CVS Health Corporation [NYSE: CVS] gained 1.16% on the last trading session, reaching $91.94 price per share at the time.
+CVS Health Corporation [NYSE: CVS] surged by $2.08 during the normal trading session on Monday and reaching a high of $95.395 during the day while it closed the day at $94.80.
 The company report on October 13, 2022 that Reinventing health care: The Aetna Connected Plan with CVS Health® is helping deliver cost-effective, accessible and easy health care.

 Top 5 Cheap Stocks to Own Right Now